 DHCS continues to invest in Community Supports provider education, expanding opportunities to connect with prospective Community Supports providers and utilizing the experience of current Community Supports providers to knowledge-share and orient non-traditional providers to Medi-Cal and Community Supports.
-The Department frequently fields requests for provider TA and provides additional guidance to both its contracted MCPs and Community Supports providers at every opportunity.
+The Department frequently fields requests for provider TA and provides additional guidance to both its contracted MCPs and Community Supports providers.

 DHCS continues to work with MCPs and community-based organizations/providers to spread awareness of Community Supports and understand any barriers to increasing access for services.
-Feedback from MCPs and CBOs will continue to inform further development and enhancement of DHCS guidance, including clarification of Community Supports service definitions and further defining expectations and requirements.
+Feedback from MCPs and CBOs will continue to inform further development and enhancement of DHCS guidance, in order to further define expectations and requirements and clarify Community Supports service definitions.